 - Cooldown: 5 seconds

-Deals 441 (+4% per level) damage to nearby enemies over 3 seconds, and heals for 25% of damage dealt.
+Deals 126 (+4% per level) damage a second to nearby enemies for 3 seconds, healing for 25% of damage dealt.
 Healing tripled versus Heroes.

 Although Whirlwind deals a respectable amount of damage, its restrictive Fury cost and long channeling time restricts it to the utility role.
 The Ability's main point of appeal lies in its healing properties.
 When used against three or more entities, Whirlwind provides the significant amount of self-sustain that makes Sonya so notoriously difficult to force out of lane.
 Whirlwind can also be situationally useful for both chasing and escaping; since it does not have a casting animation, unlike Ancient Spear and Seismic Slam, you can instantly benefit from the movement speed increase provided by Fury without having to stop moving.
 One should also keep in mind that Whirlwind provides Sonya with the rare Ability to freely move through units for its duration, which is particularly useful to reposition, avoid being body blocked.

 Whirlwind is notably powerful against team compositions that lack reliable means of interrupting it.
 Hitting several Heroes at once can yield an impressive amount of healing, though one should see to first and foremost remain in a safe position.
 It should also be noted that since this healing depends on how much damage Whirlwind deals, effects that increase Sonya's Ability damage or increase the damage taken by enemies will effectively cause Whirlwind to heal more.

 Leap into the air, dealing 135 (+4% per level) damage to nearby enemies, and stunning them for 1.25 seconds.